sgsax/NetPi/README.md

-# NetPi Network Analyzer - A RaspberryPi Project
+# NetPi Network Analyzer, Mark III

-NetPi Network Analyzer based on Raspberry Pi b+/2/3 hardware

 Based on original work first by [BlameTheNetwork](http://www.blamethenetwork.com/netpi) and later expanded by [ITSaDC](https://www.itsadc.com/the-netpi/).

 ---

+## Background

 It turns out, the [Raspberry Pi](https://www.raspberrypi.org/) makes a handy device for quick and dirty network testing.
-You don't need to shell out thousands of dollars on &lt;NAMEBRAND&gt; equipment.
-You can get basic connectivity testing for well under $100 with just a little hardware and open-source software.
-Standing on the aforementioned giants to started putting this together in 2015, I've made my own modifications and am sharing them here.
+You don't need to shell out thousands of dollars on &lt;NAMEBRAND&gt; equipment, you can get basic connectivity testing for well under $100 with just a little hardware and open-source software.
+Standing on the shouldres of the aforementioned giants who started putting this together in 2015, I've made my own modifications and am sharing them here.

 ---

+## What I'm bringing to the table

-My contributions in this fork are
+My contributions in this fork are:

 * updating the file structure so that everything can be consolidated in one location (ie <code>/opt</code>)
 * updating scripts so they work using current Raspbian tools